Course Overview

 Why Java still matters today

-Java’s relevance is no coincidence, as its strengths align with the demanding needs of production environments.
+If you are wondering what is Java language used for, its relevance is no coincidence.
+Its strengths align directly with the demanding needs of production environments.

 Backward compatibility: Code written years ago continues to run on modern versions of Java with minimal changes, which protects massive corporate investments.